usnistgov/corr/LAUNCH.md

     $ docker ps

 The previous command will list the instance micro-services execution status and health.
 Please look for health to determine that the container passed our health check.
-You must aim for an `healthy` value here.
-If it shows `unhealthy` instead it means something has gone wrong and we can't reach the service status check url.
+You must aim for an <b>healthy</b> value here.
+If it shows
+<b>unhealthy</b> instead it means something has gone wrong and we cannot reach the service status check url.
 The CoRR instance micro-services are launched in a specific fashion as following:

     $ corrdb --> corrapi --> corrcloud --> corrview --> nginx --> corrtest